whitesock23/populis/README.md

 # Populis

 Project made with HandleBars to showing a prototype of a future voting app.
+* Javascript - HTML - CSS

 ## API's

-In order to be use the polling vote you need to have a valid Portuguese ID Card which is validated by API -
+In order to be use the polling vote you need to have a valid Portuguese ID Card which is validated by API - https://www.npmjs.com/package/pt-id

 Parliament - https://app.parlamento.pt/webutils/docs/